ghubb00/ghubb001.github.io/_posts/2019-10-10-On Namespaces.md

 Over this Fall, I have spent a decent amount of time parsing various namespaces.
+Hopefully, this post will be helpful to anyone in my same position.

 ### What exactly is a namespace?